Louisiana Woman Blog

 Instructions

-1. Season chicken with salt, cayenne and garlic granules.
+1. Season chicken with salt, cayenne pepper, and garlic granules.

-2. Pour vegetable oil into a medium size roaster and add chicken to brown on all sides.
+2. Pour a few tablespoons of oil into a Dutch oven or a large, heavy pot, and brown the chicken on all sides.

-3. Remove meat to a bowl to set aside and add ⅓ cup of flour to the pot of hot oil.
+3. Remove the brown chicken to a bowl to set aside, and add ⅓ cup of flour to the hot oil in the pot.

-4. Stir until roux is a dark caramel color then add the onions, celery, bell pepper and garlic cooking until soft, about 5 minutes.
+4. Stir until the roux mixture reaches a dark caramel color, then add the onions, celery, green pepper, and garlic, cooking until they are soft, about 5 minutes.

-5. Add water and stir, bring mixture to a boil.
-Return the chicken to the pot.
+5. Add water and stir, bring the mixture to a boil.
+Return the chicken to the pot and cook on moderately low heat for about 1 hour.,

-6. While the chicken simmers on low to medium-low heat make the dumpling batter by adding all of it's ingredients into a bowl and stir to mix.
-Dough will be thick and sticky.
+6. Make the dumpling batter by adding all the ingredients to a bowl and stirring until well combined; the dough will be thick and sticky.

-8. The last step is returning the meat to the gravy and adding some chopped parsley and green onion to taste (this is optional.)
+9. Return the meat to the gravy and add some chopped parsley and green onion to taste (optional).

 Notes